GeoKnow/Facete/README.md

     git checkout devel

+    # Create local copies of any .dist file in the repo, and adjust the content appropriately
+    # (This has to be done manually right now, read section below)

     # Make the client known to your webserver, e.g:
     # NOTE Adjust the following line as needed
     ln -s <project-root>/facete-client/src/main/webapp /var/www/facete